Training structure

 Select a program

-L3 - CUPGE Mechanics
+L3 - CUPGE Mechanical Engineering

 English S5

-2 creditsNumerical calculation in mechanics Project
+2 creditsNumerical computation in mechanics Project

-5 creditsScientific computing (UE Polytech' MI)
+5 creditsScientific Computing (UE Polytech' MI)

-5 creditsScientific computing
+5 creditsScientific Calculation

 Differential Calculus and Differential Equations